skip to content

 import semmle.code.cpp.rangeanalysis.SimpleRangeAnalysis

-import semmle.code.cpp.dataflow.TaintTracking
+import semmle.code.cpp.dataflow.new.TaintTracking

 import semmle.code.cpp.models.interfaces.DataFlow